-The total income including the Windfarm Fund and Sustrans monies for the year was £70,194 (2021: £74,860) with the main other income continuing to be from office rent and Community Centre lets.
-Stirling Council has continued to provide funding towards the running costs of the Community Centre with a grant of £1,250 (2021: £1,250).
+The total income including Windfarm Fund and Sustrans monies for the year was £88,036 (2022: £70,184) with the income coming in a variety of ways including grants from Stirling Council.
+Sustrans, CSET, Turcen Connell and the continuation from the Community Centre lets.
+Stirling Council has continued to provide funding towards the running costs of the Community Centre with a grant of £1,000 (2022: £1,250).

-The Trust has also received the Windfarm Fund monies of £25,224 for internal projects and projects within the community.
-Total expenditure on the Trust's general fund was £24,718 (2021: £30,790) with the main expenditure being towards the upkeep and maintenance of the Community Centre.
+The Trust has also received the Windfarm Fund monies of £27,484 for internal projects and projects within the community.